 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Canada has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Canada has few renters and college students.
 But the biggest reason it is quieter in Canada than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Canada may be for you.

-The citizens of Canada are slightly less educated than the national average of 21.84% for the average city or town: 13.41% of adults in Canada have a bachelor's degree or advanced degree
+The percentage of adults in Canada with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.41% of adults in Canada have a bachelor's degree or advanced degree.

 The per capita income in Canada in 2022 was $23,515, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $94,060 for a family of four.
 However, Canada contains both very wealthy and poor people as well.